The BEST Markets in Chiang Mai, Thailand - Night Bazaar, Flower Markets, Organic Market, Rustic Market, Sunday Market & More!

 9. ploen ruedee night market

-Ploen Ruedee night market is open late, usually has live music on and does great food!
-It also has little boutique pop-ups and the restaurants change every now and then!
-It’s located in Old City and has tons of food vendors from Italian to Thai to crepes to pizza to burgers to vegan stalls etc. It’s an all around fun experience to check out for sure and foodie heaven :).
+Ploen Ruedee night market is open late, usually has live music on and is literally foodie HEAVEN.
+It also has little boutique pop-ups and the restaurants/stalls change every now and then!
+It’s located right near night bazaar and has tons of food vendors from Italian to Thai to crepes to pizza to burgers to gyoza to vegan food etc!
+It’s an all around fun experience to check out for sure…make sure you have an appetite so you can stall hop ;)!
+I personally love the vegan spot, V secret and the gyoza there.

 10. christmas markets & other pop-up artisan markets